-Flamingos' plumage is a distinctive pink with black flight feathers along the edges of the wings.
-Flamingos have a slender body set on greatly elongated legs, a long, flexible neck and a small head.
-The bill has a characteristic downward bend.
-Compared with their long legs, a flamingo's feet are relatively small.
-The front three toes are webbed, and the back one is either tiny or missing.
-They walk easily and run well when threatened.
+A flamingo's plumage is a distinctive pink color with black flight feathers along the edges of the wings.
+It has a slender body and very long legs, a long, flexible neck and a small head.
+The flamingo's bill has a characteristic downward bend.

 The American flamingo is one of the largest species of flamingo.
-An average adult is 5 feet (1.5 meters) tall and weighs 4 to 8 pounds (1.8 to 3.6 kilograms).
+An average adult is 5 feet (1.5 meters) tall and weighs 4-8 pounds (1.8-3.6 kilograms).

 American, or Caribbean, flamingos are distributed throughout the Caribbean Islands and along the northern coast of South America.
-American flamingos usually live in the shallows of salt or brackish water or alkaline lakes.
+They usually live in the shallows of salt or brackish water or alkaline lakes.

-Breeding displays occur in large groups with sometimes thousands of individuals opening their wings or lifting up and turning their heads in one vast, synchronized movement.
+Breeding displays occur in large groups with, at times, thousands of individuals opening their wings or lifting up and turning their heads in one vast, synchronized movement.
 Theses group displays seem to bring all the birds of the colony to the same readiness to mate, to ensure rapid, synchronized egg laying as soon as conditions allow.

-While flamingos are an abundant bird species, major threats such as habitat loss due to mineral mining and human disturbance threaten the species.
-About 80,000 to 90,000 American flamingos, concentrated in four major breeding colonies, remain in the wild.
+While flamingos are an abundant bird species, they are threatened by habitat loss due to mineral mining and human disturbance.
+About 80,000-90,000 American flamingos, concentrated in four major breeding colonies, remain in the wild.